467th Bombardment Group: History

-Due to the advanced training state of the unit, it was reassigned to Harvard Army Airfield, Nebraska, where the group received new B-29 Superfortresses and completed training.
-In December 1945 was assigned to a permanent base at Clovis AAF, New Mexico as part of Continental Air Forces.
+Due to the advanced training state of the unit, it move to Harvard Army Air Field, Nebraska, where the group received new Boeing B-29 Superfortresses and completed training.
+In December 1945 was assigned to a permanent base at Clovis Army Air Field, New Mexico as part of Continental Air Forces.

 Engaged in strategic bombardment training operations on a reduced scale upon arrival at Clovis, as many personnel were being demobilized.
 On 21 March 1946, was assigned as one of the initial units of the new Strategic Air Command.
 The unit, however was inactivated on 4 August due to personnel shortages and funding reductions in the immediate postwar Air Force.
-The equipment and remaining personnel were reassigned to other SAC units, primarily the 301st Bombardment Group at Smoky Hill Army Airfield, Kansas.
+The equipment and remaining personnel were reassigned to other SAC units, primarily the 301st Bombardment Group at Smoky Hill Army Air Field, Kansas.

+Expeditionary operations

+The group was redesignated the 467th Air Expeditionary Group and assigned to Air Combat Command to activate and inactivate as needed.
+It was activated at Balad Air Base, Iraq in November 2010.
+The group assumed the mission, equipment and personnel of the 732nd Air Expeditionary Group, which was simultaneously inactivated.
+The group provided administrative and operational control of "Joint Expeditionary Tasked Airmen" and to "Individual Augmentee Airmen."
+It was inactivated on an unknown date.